jruels/cloud-engineering/labs/linux_packages/objective-based.md

 ### **Problem 0: Create and log into an Ubuntu EC2 instance**

-Create and log into an Ubuntu EC2 instance.
+Create and log into an Ubuntu EC2 instance with the username `ubuntu`

 ### **Problem 1: Download the Cowsay Package**